topherhunt/cheatsheets/js/redux.md

   * A given api request will normally involve dispatching at least 3 actions: 1) an action stating that the request began, 2) an action stating that the request completed, and 3) an action stating that the request failed.
 A common pattern is to use the same `type` for these 3 actions, and a `status` field to indicate the status of that request.

   * You'll convert some action creators into **thunks**: they'll return a function instead of returning the action object directly.
 This function may have side effects, including making api calls and dispatching other actions.

+## React/Redux development workflow

+  - Always start with the desired UI.
+Then build out the needed React components.
+  - Figure out what state they need to reference and what state callbacks they need to call.
+  - That will tell you what state Redux needs to store and what actions you'll need to dispatch and what the reducers will do.

 ## Installing Redux & Thunk